 - Kell is a proto-ace; he hasn't yet attained the skill he will display in the X-Wing Series, and was brought onto the team for completely different reasons, but he does pilot a Z-95 Headhunter during that same rescue attempt with proficiency, including blasting a hole in a factory, flying through that hole, and then maneuvering within the confines of the building while calling out targeting data.

-- Big Fancy House: Avrak Villachor's house started life as a sector governor's mansion, an enormous K-shaped* building with multiple wings, suites, garages, and ballrooms.
+- Big Fancy House: Avrak Villachor's house, the Marblewood Estate, started life as a sector governor's mansion, an enormous K-shaped* building with multiple wings, suites, garages, and ballrooms.
 One of the ballrooms has been converted into Villachor's vault.
 The mansion sits on an estate so large Han mistakes it for a municipal park from the air; during the Festival of Four Honorings, the grounds play host to thousands of Wukkar's citizens on each of the four days.

 - Han and his crew are smugglers, thieves, and con artists—low-level criminals just out to make a living.
-The goal for most of them if they make the big score is to pay off their debts and retire.
+Some have nobler aims, but the goal for most of them if they make the big score is to pay off their debts and retire.
 Their target is a high-ranking member of the galaxy's most notorious Syndicate, Black Sun, who regularly engages in high-level blackmail, arms dealing, and murder, and the money they want to steal from him was stolen from one of them in the first place.